nnfuzzy/github-recom-101/README.md

     * implict (done)
     * LightFm (done)
     * tensorflow
-    * fastapi (tricky in terms of implict issues, because it expects ratings and fill 0 value combos will explode the data)
+    * fastai (tricky in terms of implict issues, because it expects ratings and fill 0 value combos will explode the data)

 ## Streamlit